bebraw/islands-benchmark/README.md

-# comments-benchmark
+# islands-benchmark

-This repository contains a simple, comment system based benchmark to see how islands architecture running on edge compares against Disqus, a third-party solution.
+This repository contains a series of benchmarks to test islands architecture.

 ## Edge server